 Mission Statement: The mission of the Arkansas Martin Luther King, Jr. Commission is to promote understanding and acceptance of nonviolence and human equality as a way of building community among all Arkansans

 The Arkansas Martin Luther King, Jr. Commission was created by Act 1216 of 1993.
+The Commission is a division of the Arkansas Department of Education.
 The Commission is an offspring of the Martin Luther King Federal Holiday Commission and was established under then-Governor Bill Clinton by executive order.
 The Commission was created to promote the legacy and philosophy of Dr. Martin Luther King, Jr. Initially, the Commission had one staff person and was housed within the Governor's Office at the State Capitol.